 *Ex.
 28.3, “And thou (Moses) shalt speak unto all who are wise hearted, whom I have filled with the spirit of wisdom, that they may Aaron’s garments to consecrate him…” establishing the first formal priesthood; Ex.
 31.1-6, referring to Bezaleel; Dt.
 5. 4.6, Moses speaks, “Surely this great nation is a wise and understanding people,” referring to obeying the law and statutes given by God; I Kg.
 4.29, “And God gave Soloman wisdom and understanding exceeding much (perception), and largeness of heart, even the sand that is on the sea shore.”
 Wisdom and heart teaching are pronounced throughout Hebrew and Christian scripture and an underpinning of the Way as Jesus later revealed his teaching.

 Biblical literalists contend the garden account is historical but then transcribed through figures of speech.
 This view coincides with Pauline interpretation, then further developed under Augustine and others.
 For centuries this interpretation became the Christian view.
 Most scholars, however, accept the garden story as an allegory, usually associated with wisdom parables or tales.
 Others have observed it as a slightly altered version of the Babylonian creation myth.
-In whatever way a person may view the garden narrative, one concept within the story remains clear—through lack of discernment followed by disobedient acts, mankind’s consciousness becomes tainted and falls from his enlightened condition with God.
+In whatever way a person may view the garden narrative, one concept within the story remains clear—through lack of discernment followed by disobedient acts, mankind’s consciousness becomes tainted and he falls from his enlightened condition with God.

 PART ONE